 }

-In this example, the program reads each line of the original G-code file and checks for any commands with G1.
-When it finds a G1 command, it adds F1200 to set the movement speed to 1200.
-It then saves each line to a new file called adjusted_gcode.gcode.
+Here, the program reads each line of an original G-code file and looks for lines that contain commands with G1.
+If it finds a G1 command, then It will add F1200 which is to set the movement speed at 1200.
+It saves each line to the newly created file called adjusted_gcode code.

-These benefits make G-code adjustments a useful skill for anyone working with CNC machines or 3D printers.
+This makes the skill of being able to adjust G-code especially useful for anyone working with CNC machines or 3D printers.

 Conclusion